phetsims/graphing-quadratics/doc/implementation-notes.md

 **Memory management**: Unless otherwise documented in the source code, assume that `unlink`, `removeListener`, `dispose`, etc. are generally not needed.
 Most object instances exist for the lifetime of the sim, and there are no dynamic objects that participate in observer-observable relationships.

+## Related simulations

+This sim reuses a very small number of model and view components from Graphing Lines.
+Search for "GRAPHING_LINES/" to identify what is reused.

 ## Model

 This section provides an overview of the most important model components.